bernard-elhagin/dots/configs.md

 Update Mode: read-only

-*sasl.oauthbearer.token.endpoint.url*
+#sasl.oauthbearer.token.endpoint.url#
 -------------------------------------

 The URL for the OAuth/OIDC identity provider.
-If the URL is HTTP(S)- based, it is the issuer's token endpoint URL to which requests will be made to login based on the configuration in sasl.jaas.config.
+If the URL is HTTP(S)-based, it is the issuer's token endpoint URL to which requests will be made to login based on the configuration in sasl.jaas.config.
 If the URL is file-based, it specifies a file containing an access token (in JWT serialized form) issued by